nokomotc/papugey-example-module/README.txt

 commands (list of str): m/name COMMAND args

-type (list of str): type of message, that is accepted by the handler\

-can be found in aiogram.types

 fs (list of functions): filters

 fs example (you can't check admin rights like that, but imagine you can)